gyorgy-ruzicska/gyorgy-ruzicska/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at GBSolutions as a Data Scientist.
-- ⚡ Econometrics with Machine Learning will be published later this year in the series [Advanced Studies in Theoretical and Applied Econometrics](https://www.springer.com/series/5667)
+- ⚡ Econometrics with Machine Learning will be published later this year in the series [Advanced Studies in Theoretical and Applied Econometrics](https://www.springer.com/series/5667).
-- 🌱 I’m currently learning data engineering and NLP
+- 🌱 I’m currently learning data engineering and NLP.

 <!--